ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/native-class-basics/template.md

 });
 ```

-With native classes, we replace this with the `constructor` function:
+With native classes, we also have the option to use the constructor:

 ```js
 class Foo extends EmberObject {